lareponse/arrow/README.md

 **Single-row database operations using bitmask driven closures**

+This closure-based row context turns each database record into its own mini state machine, loading, mutating, validating, and persisting in a unified, predictable flow.

 ## Key Advantages

 1. **Zero object overhead** - No model instantiation, hydration, or magic methods